yukijina/cli-project-wholefoods-recipe/README.md

 # Whole Foods Market Recipe Collection

-Welcome to Wholefoods Recipe Collection!
-To experiment CLI, run `./bin/wholefoods_recipe` for an interactive prompt.

-With this CLI, you can list recipe categories and pick a recipe you are interested in.
-Have fun!!
+Whole Foods Recipe Collection will pull recipes from Whole Foods Market.
+You can pick a recipe from the lists of recipes picked from categories.

 ## Installation

-Add this line to your application's Gemfile:

 ```ruby
 gem 'wholefoods_recipe'